 Next, look at the titles.
 Are these books you’ve heard of?
 Catcher in the Rye?
 For Whom the Bell Tolls?
 Cannery Row?
 To Kill a Mockingbird?
 Given the relative ease of publishing books in the late 1800s and early 1900s, a plethora of books were printed that are irrelevant today.
 It doesn’t matter if the book is a first edition or a limited edition of “My Aunt Minnie’s Trip to Alaska” (fictitious title, here), unless the title has stood the test of time and could be considered a modern classic, it probably is not a collector’s item.
 Sort out titles that you recognize by authors you know or who are familiar.
 You’ll find that the “known” pile will be significantly smaller than the unknown pile, and that’s okay.
 You have completed a critical first step in the great book sort.

-Stay tuned for Part II, when I’ll explain eight things that help determine antique books’ value.
+Consider Reading Part II, where I have explained eight things that help determine antique books’ value.